mariuslindegard/plexstack/README.md

 ## 🌐 Optional: Nginx Proxy Manager Setup

 If you'd like to route your services through subdomains like `plex.yourdomain.com`, instructions for configuring Nginx Proxy Manager will be added soon.
+If you don't care for this, then I recommend removing it from the docker compose file.

 ---